Skip to main content

 When do kittens start eating food and drinking water?

-The weaning process involves going from the mother’s milk to kibble and water, which is what a kitten will eat and drink in some form for the rest of their lives.
+The weaning process involves going from the mother’s milk to kibble and water, which is what a kitten will eat and drink in some form for the rest of their life.
 If the mother cat is around, she’ll know when the time is right to start weaning, and it’s best not to interfere.

-Generally, kittens will start to be ready to take small tastes of solid foods and water at around three to four weeks of age.
+Generally, kittens will start to be ready to take small tastes of solid foods and water at around three to four weeks.
 The food and water are complimentary at this young age, so don’t worry too much if they play with it more than they eat it.
 They’re still getting most of their nutrition from Mom or a formula in a bottle.

-What do you feed a 4-week old kitten?
+What do you feed a 4-week-old kitten?

 You’ll start by feeding the tiny cat what’s known as “gruel,” or moistened cat food, as well as some dry kibble, formulated for baby cats.
 A small-batch gruel recipe calls for one-half can of wet kitten food with one-quarter can of formula.
-Put one half of a can of gruel and dry food in one dish in your kitten’s crate and a bowl of water in another dish.
+Put half of a can of gruel and dry food in one dish in your kitten’s crate and a bowl of water in another dish.

 Adult cats generally drink 50 to 60 milliliters of water per kilogram or 2.2 pounds of body weight.
 You can put that out for a kitten, but don’t be surprised if she doesn’t drink it all.
 The kitten should still have formula three times per day (about every eight hours), or she should be allowed to nurse as desired.